 BOARD: We are pleased to announce new members of the SADC Board of Directors: Rogelio Lopez, Shaunna Vella and Ashley Gayle.
 Ashley will be joining the board officially in summer 2021 and is currently attending meetings and contributing actively to the work as a guest member.
 All three are teaching artists at SADC and will support leadership in redefining the mission, vision and values of SADC as well as the other responsibilities related to board service.
 SADC is interviewing another candidate in the weeks ahead and looking to fill the remaining board spots in the next two months to bring total membership to 11 directors.
 Thanks and welcome to our new board members!

-EQUITY WORK: SADC is preparing for next steps to further race equity work as new board members get acclimated.
-The board is engaging two guest speakers to continue their work and training in April.
+EQUITY CONSULTANTS: SADC is preparing for next steps to further race equity work as new board members get acclimated.
 We are now in conversation with several DEIA consultants.
 Rather than thinking that one consultant and one training is an organization-wide solution to advance racial equity, we are matching our various layers of operations—board, leadership, infrastructure, faculty, programming, community—with varying consultants, trainings, conversations and resources so that the work of building racial equity at SADC is happening synchronously.